torabir/Python-Automation-Funstuff/Automatisering/readme.md

 This is a repository with simple python projects that automates everyday task.

 Each .py file does something different to help save time and boost efficency.

-With the rise of AI such as ChatGPT and CoPilot, many of these tasks can be done without theese scripts.

-Theese scripts, however, are in some cases even more timesaving when used properly.
+Or simply just something fun.

 This repository is part of my journy learning python and automation on my spare time.